ECCC-ASTD-MRD/librmn/doc/grids/README.md

 * IG3 is the starting point in the X direction on the master grid.
 * IG4 is the starting point in the Y direction on the master grid.
 * IP1 and IP2 take the normal values.
-* IP3 is the tile number (See the tiled numbering scheme below)
+* IP3 is the tile number (See the tile numbering scheme below)

 ### Tile numbering scheme
-Here is an example for a 3 X 3 space set
+Here is an example for a 3 X 3 tile set
 |   |   |   |
 | - | - | - |
 | 7 | 8 | 9 |